Tree: Other uses

 Latex is a sticky defensive secretion that protects plants against herbivores.
 Many trees produce it when injured but the main source of the latex used to make natural rubber is the Pará rubber tree (Hevea brasiliensis).
 Originally used to create bouncy balls and for the waterproofing of cloth, natural rubber is now mainly used in tyres for which synthetic materials have proved less durable.
 The latex exuded by the balatá tree (Manilkara bidentata) is used to make golf balls and is similar to gutta-percha, made from the latex of the "getah perca" tree Palaquium.
 This is also used as an insulator, particularly of undersea cables, and in dentistry, walking sticks and gun butts.
 It has now largely been replaced by synthetic materials.

 Resin is another plant exudate that may have a defensive purpose.
 It is a viscous liquid composed mainly of volatile terpenes and is produced mostly by coniferous trees.
 It is used in varnishes, for making small castings and in ten-pin bowling balls.
 When heated, the terpenes are driven off and the remaining product is called "rosin" and is used by stringed instrumentalists on their bows.
 Some resins contain essential oils and are used in incense and aromatherapy.
 Fossilised resin is known as amber and was mostly formed in the Cretaceous (145 to 66 million years ago) or more recently.
 The resin that oozed out of trees sometimes trapped insects or spiders and these are still visible in the interior of the amber.

-The camphor tree (Cinnamomum camphora) produces an essential oil and the eucalyptus tree (Eucalyptus globulus) is the main source of eucalyptus oil which is used in medicine, as a fragrance and in industry.
+The camphor tree (Cinnamomum camphora) produces an essential oil, and the southern blue gum (Eucalyptus globulus) is the main source of eucalyptus oil which is used in medicine, as a fragrance, and in industry.